Tegvaran/vanderhoof_app/README.md

 The users of the User App are only able to view contents while the manager app allows for the addition, modification, and deletion of contents.

-All information presented in the app is from the Vanderhoof Chamber of Commerce Website.
+For more information about the Vanderhoof Chamber of Commerce, please visit https://www.vanderhoofchamber.com/
-Please visit https://www.vanderhoofchamber.com/ for more details.

 ## GitHub
 https://github.com/jasc618/vanderhoof_app/